gapla-bots/gapla-dollar-bot/README.md

 # gapla-dollar-bot
 The source code for the Gapla Dollar Bot, of course without the token.
 Created by scott170c and wyatt400 on Github.

-The bot is used to process transactions with Gapla Dollars.
+The bot, created using discord.py, is used to process transactions with Gapla Dollars.
 Feel free to contribute to it.